 Only by listening to people like Swarnika and Saeid, can we really understand the struggle and the incredible, awesome courage of Iranians who are truly risking death by protesting against a regime that has weaponized religion to justify their power, bankrupt the country, rule by terror, and rob each citizen of their joy.

-And while both are realistic exceptional dangers facing protestors, they also speak eloquently about why this time, Iran may emerge free.
+While both are realistic exceptional dangers facing protestors, they also speak eloquently about why this time, Iran may emerge free.

 Learn More About Iran and Khoresh-e Fesenjān